DevExpress-Examples/asp-net-web-forms-grid-implement-filter-row-template/Readme.md

-# Grid View for ASP.NET Web Forms - How use ASPxGridLookup as FilterRow editor via FilterTemplate
+# Grid View for ASP.NET Web Forms - How to implement a filter row template and use ASPxGridLookup as an editor
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e4521/)**
 <!-- run online end -->

-This example demonstrates how to create a column's filter template, add the ASPxGridLookup control to the template, and configure the column's filter functionality.
+This example demonstrates how to create a column's filter row template, add the ASPxGridLookup control to the template, and configure the column's filter functionality.

 ![FilterRowTemplate](filterRowTemplate.png)